Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 That’s the question that keeps many daughters of narcissistic mothers up at night.

-There’s always another event, a holiday, a birthday… but speaking up doesn’t work either- it just gets you into more hot water.
+And speaking up doesn’t work either.
+It just gets you in more hot water.

 Sometimes, it just feels easier to stay, but is it worth it in the long run?